stormasm/spanish/log/mexdaily26.md

+### 1/31/2026

+- no estamos seguros de cuánto tiempo nos quedaremos aquí - we are not sure how long we are going to stay here.

+### 1/30/2026

+- Puedes darme una tapa para mi botella de agua - can you please give me a lid for my water bottle.
+- dónde está mi recipiente grande de ensalada de papas - where is my big container of potato salad.

+### 1/25/2026

+- como eliges vivir tu vida - how do you choose to live your life
+- nos encanta que estés aquí - we are happy you are here

 ### 1/20/2026

 - ¿Puedes cortarme el pelo sólo con tijeras y no usar una afeitadora eléctrica? - Can you cut my hair with just scissors and not use an electric razor?